longnghiem/integrify-students/README.md

 # Project summary
-The objective of this project is to build a simple gallery application for Integrify'students.
+The objective of this project is to build a simple gallery application for Integrify' students.

 ![page](https://user-images.githubusercontent.com/3630009/43342531-a1cfce9e-91eb-11e8-9b73-195997226dc0.png)